 ...up my PharmD degree.
 I have prior experience tutoring children and young adults of varying ages in mainly Math and Science.
 Additionally, I have taught elementary school science curriculums to students in the 1st, 2nd, 5th, and 6th grades.
 I would love the opportunity to work with you to help with homework, improve test scores, or help you advance your learning.
 I am very flexible in my teaching style so I can definitely cater to...

 ...as a Teaching Assistant at Whitworth University, as a youth mentor at West Side Church in Richland, WA, and as an English teacher in Taiwan.
 As a tutor, my teaching philosophy focuses on helping students to develop the confidence and study skills they need to successfully learn on their own.
 My interests include history, Chinese culture, science fiction and fantasy, the occasional video game, and hiking.
 I look forward to meeting new students!...
 My teaching philosophy revolves around helping students gain the confidence that they need to master new material.
 Students thrive when they recognize that they are capable of learning.
 Listening to student's own concerns and ideas, and helping students talk through problem areas, can unlock the cognitive blocks that inhibit learning.

 Education & Certification

 - Whitworth University - Bachelors, History and Philosophy

 Rachel: Spokane SAT course instructor

-...age.
+...slow learners or troublesome tests.
+I also excelled in school from a very young age.
 I graduated in the top ten of my high school while also earning my AA through the Running Start program, and then proceeded to graduate summa cum laude with my BS in food science and nutrition.
 School has always been a safe place for me, a place where I could grow and learn and adapt.
-I want to share that with other students who might be struggling to achieve their goals.
-I want to...
+I want to share that...